 What to Bring to Cenote Eden

-- You’ll definitely want to bring a towel to dry off after you get out of the cenote.
+- Beach towel: You’ll definitely want to bring a towel to dry off after you get out of the cenote.
 These microfiber beach towels are great as they are lightweight and dry quickly.

 - Biodegradable sunscreen: Be sure to bring biodegradable sunscreen as regular sunscreen is prohibited.

-- Be sure to bring a GoPro or waterproof camera to take some fun underwater pictures.
+- GoPro or waterproof camera: Be sure to bring a GoPro or waterproof camera to take some fun underwater pictures.

-- If you plan to stay there for most of the day, I would recommend bringing some snacks and drinks or packing a small picnic to enjoy around the cenote.
+- Snacks and drinks: If you plan to stay there for most of the day, I would recommend bringing some snacks and drinks or packing a small picnic to enjoy around the cenote.

-Expect to spend a few hours in total exploring Eden Cenote.
+Expect to spend a few hours in total exploring Cenote Eden Mexico.
 It’s a great alternative to your typical beach experience and definitely provides a more authentic way to discover the destination.
-For even more cenotes in Riviera Maya, be sure to check out Cenote Cristalino and Cenote Azul which are located right next to Eden Cenote.